danburonline/oddball-paradigm/README.md

 ### Ideation to showcase the IDUN BCI

 - [ ] Scribbles for the idea.
-- [ ] Attract customers/investors: 1–2 sentences.
+- [x] Attract customers/investors: A few sentences.

 ### Personal Goals